2nd Regiment Royal Horse Artillery: First formation

 The brigade system was revived in 1901.
 Each brigade now commanded just two batteries and a small staff (a Lieutenant-Colonel in command, an adjutant and a brigade sergeant major).
 Initially, batteries were not assigned to brigades in any particular order, but in 1906, at the insistence of Edward VII, brigades were redesignated so that batteries were roughly in order of seniority (hence I Brigade commanded A Battery and B Battery).

 II Brigade, RHA was formed on 1 March 1901 as the VI Brigade-Division, RHA with B Battery and C Battery.
 In 1903 it was redesignated as VI Brigade, RHA and was stationed at Ipswich.
 On 1 October 1906, it was redesignated as II Brigade, RHA.

-By the time World War I broke out, B Battery had been transferred to I Brigade, leaving just C Battery at Canterbury, attached to 4th Cavalry Brigade.
+By the time the First World War broke out, B Battery had been transferred to I Brigade, leaving just C Battery at Canterbury, attached to 4th Cavalry Brigade.
 In September 1914, C Battery transferred to XIV Brigade which joined 7th Division at Lyndhurst on formation.
 The brigade HQ was dissolved.